CAMeL-Lab/camel_tools/README.rst

 Installation
 ------------

-You will need Python 2.7 or Python 3.4 and above.
+You will need Python 3.4 and above.

 Using pip
 ^^^^^^^^^